ETF investing from Belgium

 A globally diversified ETF will most likely have a higher return than the fund sold by your bank (from Backtest)

-How to choose the right ETF
+How to find the right ETF

 There are a few things to look out for when selecting an ETF.